salejandro/EGiG-MBIOD/Practical guide.md

 git clone https://github.com/salejandro/Comparative-Genomics-MGG.git
 cd Comparative-Genomics-MGG
 ```
+> Notice that you must stay in the Comparative-Genomics-MGG folder for the rest of the practice, as all the commands have been configured to run from that path.

 The genome sequences for this practice were retrieved either from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) or [GISAID](https://gisaid.org/) databases and correspond to: